-- 1. SK Inc. will protect its information assets from illegal access and leakage. - 2.
-SK Inc. will maintain the confidentiality, integrity, and availability of its information assets. - 3.
-SK Inc. will ensure compliance with the statutory security requirements related to information security. - 4.
-All employees of SK Inc. must recognize the importance of information security and be able to duly prevent, detect, and address incidents. - 5.
-SK Inc. periodically analyzes, inspects, and audits risks related to information security.
+- 2. SK Inc. will maintain the confidentiality, integrity, and availability of its information assets. - SK Inc. will ensure compliance with the statutory security requirements related to information security.
+All employees of SK Inc. must recognize the importance of information security and be able to duly - prevent, detect, and address incidents.